keghub/templates/README.md

 dotnet new emg-windows-service
 ```

-This template creates a Windows Service application.
+This template creates a Windows Service application based on TopShelf.

 The application can be customized with the following parameters:
 * `--add-nybus Current` adds support for hosting Nybus v1.x handlers
 * `--add-nybus Legacy` adds support for hosting Nybus v0.x handlers
 * `--add-wcf` adds support for hosting WCF services
 * `--add-aws` adds basic setup to AWS services

+If your application needs to be hosted in a Docker container, please use the `emg-hosted-service` with the same parameters.

 ## Installation